partydragen/Nameless-Suggestions/README.md

-# Suggestions Module for NamelessMC v2.0.0 pr13
+# Suggestions Module for NamelessMC v2.0.1

 ## Installation:
 - Upload the contents of the **upload** directory straight into your NamelessMC installation's directory
 - Activate the module in the StaffCP -> Modules tab

-## Notes:
-- If you are using a custom template, make sure you add the template file (in the **custom/templates/DefaultRevamp/suggestions/** directory) to your custom template!

 ## Subscribe:
 If you like to help out with the development of my modules there is a link where you can subscribe a monthly amount [https://partydragen.com/subscribe/](https://partydragen.com/subscribe/)